qfpl/reflex-tutorial/blog/drafts/reflex/basics/switching.md

             ]
   pure (switch beAddL)
 ```
+and we are done.

-Switch the "Add" clicks towards the counter on the right hand side is very similar:
+Switching the "Add" clicks towards the output on the right-hand side is very similar:
 ```haskell
 rightInput :: (Reflex t, MonadHold t m)
           => Event t ()